Tanya Roberts, ‘A View to a Kill’ and ‘That ‘70s Show’ Star, Dies at 65

 Her big break came in 1980 when she was cast in the fifth and final season of ABC’s “Charlie’s Angels,” replacing Shelley Hack.

-Also Read: Gerry Marsden, Lead Singer of Gerry and the Pacemakers, Dies at 78

-She went on to star in the adventure fantasy film “The Beastmaster,” where she had a topless scene that led to a pictorial in Playboy to help promote the film.
-She later starred in the film “Sheena: Queen of the Jungle,” which was panned by critics and audiences alike but became a cult favorite.
-She then took on the role of Bond girl Stacey Sutton opposite Roger Moore in “A View to a Kill,” which earned her a second Razzie Award.
+She went on to star in the 1982 adventure fantasy film “The Beastmaster,” where she had a topless scene that led to a pictorial in Playboy to help promote the film.
+She then starred in the 1984 film “Sheena: Queen of the Jungle,” which was panned by critics and audiences alike but became a cult favorite.
+She then took on the role of Bond girl Stacey Sutton opposite Roger Moore in 1985’s “A View to a Kill,” which earned her a second Razzie Award.

 Other projects that followed in the ’80s and ’90s included the exotic thrillers “Night Eyes” and “Inner Sanctum,” the action film set in the wrestling world “Body Slam” and the video game “The Pandora Detective.”